A bucolic welcome to you

 Whether you’ve moved to south-east London for work purposes or whether you are from these parts and just haven’t felt the urge to shift your butt into the woods and fields, my aim with this site is – without wishing to be rude – to tell you where to go.
 I want to share with you the great places you can walk in without much planning and without dedicating too much time to it.
 Many of the routes are great to take children on, too.

 For me, many years later, these places are still magical, especially now I’ve understood how they chime with some fairly momentous history.
 Take the unassuming North Downs village of Downe (just 20 minutes’ drive from Bromley), for example.
 Here, a short walk will take you through Charles Darwin’s garden and, 20 minutes later, to the perimeter of an airfield crucial to the UK’s survival in the Battle of Britain, where Spitfires can still be heard and seen.
-This is a village where, in the space of 80 years, the theory of evolution was pieced together and the Nazis were repelled.
+And just down the road are the remains of an oak tree – the Wilberforce Oak – under which in 1787 Pitt the Younger and Wilberforce discussed ending the slave trade.
+So, in short, giant leaps forward for humanity were made around Downe.
 Slight over-simplification there, but you get the picture.
-It looks nice too, and has a couple of decent pubs, a superb old flint church, the sound of skylarks and a lovely cake shop.
+It looks nice too, and has a couple of decent pubs, a superb old flint church and the sound of skylarks and a yellowhammers.

-Down the road there’s Chaucer, medieval pilgrims, historic Formula One racing circuit Brands Hatch, Darwin’s great friend the banker/philanthropist/liberal reformer John Lubbock, the painter Samuel Palmer, a brilliantly preserved Roman villa, soaring birds of prey, saxons and the birthplace of one of my favourite actors, Naomi Watts.
+Nearby there’s Chaucer, medieval pilgrims, historic Formula One racing circuit Brands Hatch, Darwin’s great friend the banker/philanthropist/liberal reformer John Lubbock, the painter Samuel Palmer, a brilliantly preserved Roman villa, Julius Caesar, Churchill, General Wolfe (I don’t know much about him but they say he sure did a lot of travelling and warring) soaring birds of prey, Saxons, Vikings and the birthplace of one of my favourite actors, Naomi Watts.
 But mostly there’s chalk, the odd river, pyramidal orchids, churches and houses of flint, bluebells, yew trees, beech trees, chaffinches, woodpeckers, deer, big views, big skies.
 OK it’s a bit suburban in parts, and in attitude, but I did say only 30 minutes out of town didn’t I?
 You can pretend you’re in Devon sometimes, if it helps…

 Choose a Kent walk near SE London that works for you…